hmrc/txm-fph-specification/source/documentation/getting-it-right/getting-it-right.html.md

 # Getting it right

+[Add exclamation mark]
+<strong class="bold-small">You are required by law to submit all header data for your connection method.</strong>

 ## Missing header data

-[Add exclamation mark]
-<strong class="bold-small">It is mandatory to send all header information for your connection method.</strong>
+Most organisations are able to send all header data required for their connection method.

-In some cases, while the header itself is required for your connection method, we anticipate you might not be able to collect a value because:
+In some cases, you might not be able to collect a value due to:

-* of operating system or platform restrictions beyond your reasonable control
+* operating system or platform restrictions beyond your reasonable control
-* of security measures beyond your reasonable control
+* security measures beyond your reasonable control
-* the header is not applicable, as called out explicitly by the header documentation

-Only in these cases, you must submit the header with an empty value or omit it entirely.
-You must not supply null values.

-In all other cases, you must submit a valid value and not leave the header empty.

-[Add exclamation mark]
-<strong class="bold-small"> If you are unable to collect a header value, or if you are omitting or leaving a value blank then HMRC may contact you to ask you to give more information. </strong>

-For example, an application connecting directly to HMRC might not be able to supply a username for Gov-Client-User-IDs if the operating system of the originating device has no concept of user accounts, so the header can be omitted entirely or left empty as follows:
+For example, an application connecting directly to HMRC might not be able to submit a username for Gov-Client-User-IDs if the operating system of the originating device has no concept of user accounts.

-<p class="code--slim">Gov-Client-User-IDs:</p>

-### Using third-party software and libraries

-If you use or plan to use third-party software and libraries, make sure you can still access header data.
-Examples include an extension to an ERP system or a plug-in to a spreadsheet application.

-### Headers not required
+<p class="panel panel-border-wide">In unusual cases like this, you can submit the header with an empty value or omit it entirely.
+We may contact you for more details.</p>

-If a header is not required for your connection method, then you can leave it out entirely when making your submission, or submit it with an empty header value.
-You must not supply null values, for example, the following are not valid:
+If you leave a header empty, do not submit null values.
+These examples are not valid:

 <ul>
         <li><span class="code--slim">Gov-Client-User-IDs: null</span></li>
         <li><span class="code--slim">Gov-Client-User-IDs: nil</span></li>
         <li><span class="code--slim">Gov-Client-User-IDs: undefined</span></li>
       </ul>

+### Using third-party software and libraries

+If you use or plan to use third-party software and libraries, make sure you can still collect header data.
+Examples include an extension to an ERP system or a plug-in to a spreadsheet application.

 ## Contact us